demisto/content/Packs/AlibabaActionTrail/Playbooks/Alibaba_ActionTrail_-_multiple_unauthorized_action_attempts_detected_by_a_user_README.md

-This playbook investigates an “Alibaba ActionTrail - multiple unauthorized action attempts detected by a user” incident by gathering user and IP information and performing remediation based on the information gathered and received from the user.
+This playbook investigates an “Alibaba ActionTrail - multiple unauthorized action attempts detected by a user” alert by gathering user and IP information and performing remediation based on the information gathered and received from the user.

 Used Sub-playbooks:
 * Enrichment for Verdict